Faculty & Instructors

 Diane Reibel, PhD

 Diane Reibel, PhD, cofounded the Stress Reduction Program at the Marcus Institute of Integrative Health in 1996.
-She has taught mindfulness-based stress reduction programs for more than 16 years.
+She has taught mindfulness-based stress reduction programs for over 25 years.
 Dr. Reibel has participated in professional training under the direction of Jon Kabat-Zinn, PhD, founder of the Stress Reduction Clinic at the University of Massachusetts Medical Center, and is certified as an MBSR teacher through UMass Center for Mindfulness.
-In addition, she is a research associate professor in the Department of Emergency Medicine at Jefferson, and studies the effects of mindfulness on physical and psychological health.
+In addition, she is a clinical associate professor in the Department of Integrative Medicine at Jefferson, and studies the effects of mindfulness on physical and psychological health.
 Her research is published and widely cited in both scientific journals and the popular press.
-She is coauthor with Don McCown of Teaching Mindfulness: A Practical Guide for Clinicians and Educators.
+She is coauthor of Teaching Mindfulness: A Practical Guide for Clinicians and Educators and co-editor of Resources for Teaching Mindfulness: An International Handbook.
 Dr. Reibel brings both a scientific foundation and wholeheartedness to her work.

 Aleezé Moss, PhD

 Associate Director, Myrna Brind Center for Mindfulness

 Aleezé Sattar Moss, PhD, received extensive training in teaching mindfulness at the Myrna Brind Center for Mindfulness at Thomas Jefferson University.
 She also attended professional training with Jon Kabat-Zinn, PhD, founder of the Stress Reduction clinic at the University of Massachusetts Medical Center, and is certified as an MBSR teacher through the UCSD Center for Mindfulness.
 She is a senior mindfulness instructor and teaches Mindfulness-Based Stress Reduction to groups, individuals, healthcare professionals, medical students and employees in corporate settings.
 In addition to teaching, she conducts qualitative research on the effects of MBSR on physical and psychological health and has published in peer-reviewed journals.
 She is also a certified yoga teacher.

 Daniel A. Monti, MD